heodawoon/Social-Factors-and-Distinct-Network-Associations-in-Fluid-Intelligence/README.md

 To reproduce the results reported in the manuscript:

-1. Obtain UK Biobank access (Application ID 70034 was used for this study).
+1. Obtain UK Biobank access.
 2. Place the processed UK Biobank data in the expected directory.
 3. Run the full preprocessing pipeline (`Data_process/Step0` through `Step6`).
 4. Run all model training scripts under `Tree_based_models/` and `DL_based_model/FT_Transformer/`.